-What selection criteria should Miami-Dade County agencies use to acquire construction services for the Orange Bowl renovation and the Jackson South Community Hospital expansion?
+What selection criteria should Miami-Dade County agencies use to acquire construction services for the proposed Marlins Stadium at the Orange Bowl site?

 Although exact criteria used in selection and the relative weight given to each factor may vary among different projects, owners or agencies, there are some key factors that should always be considered to truly obtain a best value purchase.
 The following gives an example of key criteria that should be used for evaluating competitors.
 The factors listed here should be considered in addition to price, and the relative weight each carries must be developed through a careful examination of the priority goals and needs in a given project.